adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 In this case, we don't have a service class to deal with - the iOS AppDelegate does all the work for us.
 The registration Id is stored in the AppDelegate once registered, but needs to be decoded (which is relatively simple).
 Similar to the Android version, we make the template we are using match what we are expecting within our push handler.

-## Receiving a Notifications
+## Testing Notifications

 Our final step is to test the whole process.
 As with Android, there are two tests we need to perform.
 The first is to ensure that a registration happens when we expect it to.
 In the case of our app, that happens immediately after